Curzon Community Cinema, Clevedon: History

 In 2009, the Curzon Cinema successfully passed the first round in its bid to the Heritage Lottery Fund (HLF) and was awarded £31,700 to help develop a more detailed bid for second phase of the awards process.
 A subsequent Stage II award of £321,900 in 2010 allowed the cinema to complete the first stage of restoration, with some repairs made to the roof, a new exhibition and lounge bar installed, and the Curzon Collection of Heritage Cinema Technology being relocated to the former Coach House adjoining the building.

 In 2012, the Curzon Cinema reached the final for Best Heritage Project of the National Lottery Awards.

 The Curzon celebrated its centenary on 20 April 2012, with a weekend of celebrations.
 Run by charitable trust, the Curzon is now seeking to raise funds for the next phase of its restoration, including the Balcony.

-In 2015, the former Coach House was transformed into a cafe bar and the Curzon Cinema Collection was put on display throughout the cinema.
+In 2015, the former Coach House was transformed into a cafe bar, whilst the Curzon Cinema Collection was put on display throughout the cinema.

-Run by a charitable trust, the Curzon is now seeking to raise funds to complete the restoration of the building, the interior tin panelling, the balcony and to install a second screen, creating a sustainable future.

 From 2018, the Curzon began to host a boomsatsuma Media Production Extended Diploma at the Curzon Cinema Studio, alongside the North Somerset Creative Campus at Nailsea School.